 Breeding of the Harlequin Rasbora

 Harlequins are among the more difficult species to breed, however, spawning may be achieved if you provide the proper conditions.
-Select young specimens and condition them with live foods such as daphnia and mosquito larvae prior to the spawning attempt.
-Harlequin rasbora differ from other popular rasboras in the aquarium when it comes to breeding.
+Select young specimens and condition them with live foods such as daphnia and mosquito larvae before the spawning attempt.
+Harlequin rasbora differs from other popular rasboras in the aquarium when it comes to breeding.
 While other rasboras are egg-scattering spawners, harlequin rasboras are egg layers.

 When ready to spawn, the female will turn upside down and rub her belly against the underside of a leaf, signaling the male to join her.
 The male will approach her while continuing to tremble, then wrap himself around her body and fertilize the eggs as they are released.
 Six to 12 eggs are laid at a time.
 The fertilized eggs rise and adhere to the underside of the leaves.
-Over the course of one to two hours, as many as 300 eggs may be laid.
-Although, 80 to 100 is more typical.
+During one to two hours, as many as 300 eggs may be laid, although, 80 to 100 is more typical.

 When spawning is complete, remove the breeding stock from the aquarium, as they will consume the fry once they hatch.
-In water temperatures of about 80 degrees F, the eggs will hatch in approximately 24 hours.
-The fry is translucent, remain attached to the leaf upon which the eggs were laid for another 12 to 24 hours, during which time the yolk sac is absorbed.
-Once this process is completed, the fishes become free-swimming, and at this stage, require very finely sized food such as live infusoria for a period of seven to 14 days, after which the fry are able to feed upon newly hatched brine shrimp.
+In water temperatures of about 80 degrees Fahrenheit, the eggs will hatch in approximately 24 hours.
+The fry is translucent and remains attached to the leaf upon which the eggs were laid for another 12 to 24 hours, during which time the yolk sac is absorbed.
+Once this process is completed, the fishes become free-swimming, and at this stage, require very finely sized food such as live infusoria for a period of seven to 14 days, after which the fry can feed upon newly hatched brine shrimp.
 If infusoria are unavailable, commercially prepared foods for an egglayer fry may also be used.
 Young harlequin rasboras reach sexual maturity in approximately six to nine months.